wwlr9/FALSACLivesinanEnvironment/README.md

 The measure of key parameters of FALSAC’s internal and external environment is visualized.

-Through this piece, I applied a primitive pursuit(**a will to survive**) of any living system supported by homeostasis to depict biological agency in a fantasized artificial living system(FALSAC).
-I ask, in addition to or alternative to higher cognitive functions, could other strategies exist for an "artificial living system" to sense the threat and fight to survive?
+Through this piece, I invite people to engage three questions with me: Does a pursuit of survival imply a biological agency in an artificial living system(i.e., FALSAC)?
+In addition to or alternative to higher cognitive functions, could other strategies exist for an artificial living system to sense the threat and fight to survive?
 If developing AIs with a will of survival results in a comparative biological agency, how should we envision future human-AI relationships?

 This project is developed for Tiange's Thesis at ITP, NYU Tisch, coded in C# in Unity3D.<br>
 Full video recording of the installation: https://vimeo.com/700669307<br>